-- Your organization might just be starting out; you have employed a few people, and you use a simple software like spreadsheets, shared document platforms, single-purpose proprietary desktop software.
-Now you need more coordination, data exchange, reporting and consistency.
+- Your organisation might just be starting out; you have employed a few people and use simple software like spreadsheets, shared document platforms, and single-purpose proprietary desktop software.
+Now, you need more coordination, data exchange, reporting and consistency.

-- Your organization might use considerably outdated or even unsupported software.
-A software migration might be necessary for your system to continue operating due to security risks of unpatched vulnerabilities, and missing features.
+- Your organisation might use considerably outdated or even unsupported software.
+A software migration might be necessary for your system to continue operating due to security risks of unpatched vulnerabilities and missing features.

-- Your organization needs new features that are unavailable in currently used software.
-This might happen when the software you use does not meet your organization’s needs.
-Software updates provide many benefits, including the adoption of new processes, policies, organizational structure, and future objectives.
+- Your organisation needs new features that are unavailable in currently used software.
+This might happen when the software you use does not meet your organisation’s needs.
+Software updates provide many benefits, including adopting new processes, policies, organisational structure, and future objectives.

-- The software you use is not efficient enough for carrying out your daily operations.
-As your organization grows, your software needs to be optimised, perform well, and streamline the company’s internal process.
+- The software you use is not efficient enough to carry out your daily operations.
+As your organisation grows, your software needs to be optimised, perform well, and streamline the company’s internal process.

 - The software you use is not cost-effective enough to justify its current management and usage pattern.
-It is likely that you will find some integration or cloud-based software more economically appealing, and therefore transition to the new infrastructure that is needed.
+You will likely find some integration or cloud-based software more economically appealing, and, therefore, transition to the needed new infrastructure.

 - Your in-house software team developed a major update to your internal software products, motivated by facilitating future development and maintenance of products.
 To sustain the development and quality of your software, you might need to periodically introduce major technical improvements which come with the extra update phase of performing a migration to the new version.

-- Your organization may use old or faulty hardware.
-You might be forced to replace old hardware.
-This not only involves the migration of software and data as they are, but also the new hardware that might come with the latest software migration.
+- Your organisation may use old or faulty hardware.
+You might be forced to replace ageing hardware.
+This not only involves the migration of software and data as they are but also the new hardware that might come with the latest software migration.
 This process will become more complicated depending on the compatibility of your existing software.

-- There is a security or data breach and your infrastructure is compromised; it becomes vulnerable.
-You may have no choice but to look for some other distinguished vendor or custom solutions which include significant software changes that protect the system from future threats.
+- There is a security or data breach, and your infrastructure is compromised; it becomes vulnerable.
+You may have no choice but to look for some other distinguished vendor or custom solutions, including significant software changes that protect the system from future threats.
 These changes often lead an organisation to a migration plan with sophisticated security measures.

 How to plan for software migration?

 Software migration is complex, and inexperienced teams can easily and unknowingly fall into pitfalls.
-Consult the following points to gain a better understanding of what you need to account for when preparing for a successful software migration.
+Consult the following points to understand better what you need to account for when preparing for a successful software migration.

 - Make sure that you have a reliable backup infrastructure.
-Ensure that your backups are up to date, and can accommodate for extra usage during migration when lots of temporary and intermediary data will be generated.
+Ensure that your backups are current and can accommodate extra usage during migration when lots of temporary and intermediary data will be generated.

 - Gather as much information as possible on the impact that software migration is predicted to have on your organisation.
-These include: people and knowledge required, expected (measurable) result, cost, time, risk of failure, rollback strategies, dropped functionality and exact stages of the migration process.
-These not only provide a good basis for effective communication, but more importantly they enable organisations to recognise whether or not migration is possible at all.
+These include people and knowledge required, expected (measurable) result, cost, time, risk of failure, rollback strategies, dropped functionality and exact stages of the migration process.
+These not only provide a reasonable basis for effective communication, but more importantly, they enable organisations to recognise whether migration is possible.

 - Be prepared for simultaneous operations of old and new software, as is the case for any non-trivial migration.
 You can decide whether some data needs to be duplicated, temporarily synchronised or dropped (and archived).

 - Evaluate existing software for any unused features or useless capabilities.
-You can make your migration simpler and faster by not migrating what is not necessary.
+You can make your migration more straightforward and faster by not migrating what is unnecessary.

 - Find the best time frame for planned downtime during critical infrastructure updates.
 Secure as much time as needed for successful migration and hypothetical rollback action.
-This is usually scheduled for when your organisation exhibits the least activity, or during the processing of secondary workload.
+This is usually scheduled for when your organisation exhibits the least activity or during the processing of a secondary workload.

-- Plan ahead for any suitable training and feedback opportunities for users of the new software.
-Let them reach you with any issues early on, before any irreversible change is made to their operating environment.
+- Plan ahead for any suitable training and feedback opportunities for new software users.
+Let them reach you with any issues early on before any irreversible change is made to their operating environment.

 - Plan for testing after each phase of the process.
 Involve end-users and automated software tests.